 Approval to move from Phase 2 to Phase 3 will require a separate application.
 The earliest an application can be made to move to Phase 3 is 3 weeks after approval has been granted for moving to Phase 2, and will require health officer recommendation to the Board of Health, the Board of Health’s approval, and the county executive (or if there is not a county executive, county council/commission approval).

 What does the approval process look like?
 Can an approval be revoked if circumstances change in the county?

 The Department of Health will review all variance requests based on the criteria outlined in the application process.
-County variance applications will be approved or denied by the Secretary of Health.
-The secretary can either approve the plan as submitted, approve with modifications, or deny the application.
-A variance may be revoked if circumstances change within the jurisdiction, such as a significant outbreak, no or minimal access to COVID-19 testing, no surge capacity in area hospitals, inadequate PPE supplies, or inadequate case and contact investigations.
+Additional information may be sought if the application materials are incomplete, unclear, or need further explanation.
+County variance applications will be approved as submitted, approved with modifications, or denied by the Secretary of Health.
+A variance may be modified or revoked if circumstances change within the jurisdiction, such as a significant outbreak, no or minimal access to COVID-19 testing, no surge capacity in area hospitals, inadequate PPE supplies, or inadequate case and contact investigations.